MovingBlocks/Terasology/README.markdown

 Terasology is fully [open source](https://github.com/MovingBlocks/Terasology) and licensed [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) for code and [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/) for artwork (unless indicated otherwise - see [credits](docs/Credits.md) for minor exceptions)

-We encourage contributions from anybody and try to keep a warm and friendly community.
-See [our published code of conduct](https://github.com/MovingBlocks/Terasology/blob/develop/docs/Conduct.md) adopted from the [template by the TODOGroup](https://github.com/todogroup/opencodeofconduct).
+We encourage contributions from anybody and try to keep a warm and friendly community and maintain a [code of conduct](https://github.com/MovingBlocks/Terasology/blob/develop/docs/Conduct.md)

 ![Terasology](/docs/images/menuBackground.jpg "Terasology")